Ali Isaev: PFL season 2021

-Isaev was scheduled to face promotional newcomer Hatef Moeil on May 6, 2021 at PFL 3.
-However, during the week of the event, it was announced that the bout was pulled due to unknown reasons and would be rescheduled for June.
+Isaev was scheduled to face promotional newcomer Hatef Moeil on May 6, 2021, at PFL 3.
+However, during the week of the event, it was announced that the bout was pulled for unknown reasons and would be rescheduled for June.

-Isaev was scheduled to face Renan Ferreira on June 25, 2021 at PFL 6.
+Isaev was scheduled to face Renan Ferreira on June 25, 2021, at PFL 6.
 Isaev was forced to withdraw from the event after not being medically cleared to compete.
 Stepping in for Isaev to fight Renan Ferreira was PFL newcomer Stuart Austin.

 PFL season 2022

-Isaev was scheduled to face Klidson Abreu on April 28, 2022 at PFL 2.
+Isaev was scheduled to face Klidson Abreu on April 28, 2022, at PFL 2.
 However, Isaev pulled out of the bout and was replaced by Adam Keresh.

-Isaev was scheduled to face Jamelle Jones on June 24, 2022 at PFL 5.
+Isaev was scheduled to face Jamelle Jones on June 24, 2022, at PFL 5.
 However, Isaev once again pulled out of the bout.

 Bellator MMA

 On September 30, 2022, it was announced that Isaev had signed a multi-fight deal with Bellator MMA.

 Isaev made his Bellator debut against Steve Mowry on February 4, 2023, at Bellator 290.
-The bout concluded in an unanimous draw.
+The bout concluded in a unanimous draw.

+Isaev was scheduled to face Daniel James on November 17, 2023 at Bellator 301.
+The week of the event, the bout was scrapped for unknown reasons.

+Personal life

+Isaev has Azerbaijani citizenship.
+After signing his contract with Bellator, he got a United States visa using his Azerbaijani passport.